Command & Conquer 4: Tiberian Twilight: Plot

 The prologue takes place in the year 2062, 15 years after the Third Tiberium War (which led to the invasion and defeat of the Scrin), and 10 years after the end of Kane's Wrath.
 Tiberium has evolved and is spreading at such a rate that the whole planet is expected to become uninhabitable by 2068.
 Humanity is on the brink of extinction.
 Therefore, Kane, the leader of the Brotherhood of Nod, enters negotiations with the Global Defense Initiative (GDI), in hopes of using the Tacitus and GDI's resources to construct a worldwide Tiberium Control Network.
 This network will allow the spread of Tiberium to be controlled and turn Tiberium into an inexpensive power source.
 Even though the idea of alliance has been met with hostility (which has sparked the brief Incursion War), the two factions have nevertheless united.

 The campaign starts 15 years after the formation of the alliance, as the Tiberium Control Network nears completion.
 The spread of Tiberium is stopped, bringing optimism to the world's population.
 However, extremists from both factions start to cause unrest, which sparks the Fourth Tiberium War.
 The radical Gideon, who leads the Nod separatists, secretly strikes an alliance with Colonel Louise James, a GDI extremist.
 The game's missions chronicle Kane's attempt to activate the Threshold 19, a tower constructed by Scrin aliens during the Third Tiberium War that functions as an interstellar portal.
 He intends to activate the tower using the Tiberium Control Network.
 The separatists factions, and later GDI, who are skeptical of Kane's motives, intend to stop him.

 The player takes the role of Commander Parker, who can side with either James or Kane.
-Regardless of this choice, in both campaigns, Parker enter Threshold 19 in the aftermath of a final battle, and activates the tower on Kane's behest, only to be shot by James.
+Regardless of this choice, in both campaigns, Parker enters Threshold 19 in the aftermath of a final battle, and activates the tower on Kane's behest, only to be shot by James.
 Kane kills James and enters the portal.
 In the ending cut-scene, news channels announce that the Tiberium growth has receded following the complete activation of the Tiberium Control Network, and all the Nod followers have entered the Scrin tower and disappeared.